fecgov/fec-pattern-library/components/02-components/secondary-navigation/01-side-navigation/README.md

 - To display the “sub-navigation” within a section of the website

 ## When to consider something else
-- If the content within each page is very short, consider using one medium-longer length page and using a sticky side nav component instead.
+- If you are considering multiple pages, but the content within each page is very short, consider using one medium-longer length page and using an [inpage navigation component](/components/detail/inpage-navigation) instead

 ## Guidance
 - Indicate where a user is within the navigational hierarchy.
 Use the “active” state to show users which page they have navigated to.